Comments in Excel VBA (Add, Remove, Block Commenting)

 While I’ve seen both of these being used by the VBA programmers, I prefer the first method where a comment has a separate line altogether.

-Another (old school) method of adding a comment is to have the word ‘Rem’ followed by the comment.
+Another (old-school) method of adding a comment is to add the word REM before the comment (where REM is short for Remark).

 REM comment in Excel VBA